Craig Richard Nelson

-Craig Richard Nelson (born September 17, 1947) is an American actor in theater, film and television.
+Craig Richard Nelson (September 17, 1947 – March 3, 2025) was an American actor in theater, film and television.

 Life and career

 Nelson was born in Salt Lake City, Utah, and grew up as a member of the Church of Jesus Christ of Latter-day Saints.
 He studied acting at the University of Utah and New York University's Tisch School of the Arts.
 After graduation, he was cast in the Tony Award-winning Broadway musical Two Gentlemen of Verona.

 A casting director saw him in that show and cast him in the film The Paper Chase as a mean-spirited law student.
 This led to a long career in film and television, including three Robert Altman films, A Wedding, 3 Women, and Quintet as well as a role in the coming-of-age comedy My Bodyguard.
 He also had a recurring role as drama teacher Mr. Spacek on the 1980s television show Square Pegs.

+Nelson died in Salt Lake City, Utah on March 3, 2025, at the age of 77.